 Why the Centre for Climate Repair

-- The Centre for Climate Repair (CCRC) was founded in 2020 by Professor Sir Dave King and is the only Cambridge centre focused on repair and removal.
+- The Centre for Climate Repair (CCR) is the only Cambridge centre focused on repair and removal.

-- The Centre, headquartered in Downing College, Cambridge, acts as a hub to bring together academics, researchers and relevant businesses from around the world to collaborate on research and innovation.
+- The Centre, headquartered in at the Department of Applied Mathematics and Theoretical Physics and acts as a hub to bring together academics, researchers and relevant businesses from around the world to collaborate on research and innovation.